185016 Pilot Officer GY Manderson DFC

 George Manderson DFC, 1944 (G Manderson)

-Intruder operations over Burma saw 211 Squadron once again undertaking a heavy workload, with 1,790 sorties carried out from January 1944 to May 1945 for the loss of some 36 crews (three during training), of whom no less than 6 crews were subsequently recovered from the horrors of Rangoon Jail.
+Intruder operations over Burma saw 211 Squadron once again undertaking a heavy workload, with 1,790 sorties carried out from January 1944 to May 1945 for the loss of some 36 crews (three during training), of whom no less than 6 crews were subsequently recovered from the horrors of Rangoon Gaol.

 November 1944 was a good month for George Yeaman Manderson: commissioned a Pilot Officer with effect from 21 July (London Gazette Supplement of 7 November), and awarded the DFC (London Gazette 21 November, both richly deserved.